Chia-Network/chiapos/documents/proof_of_space.md

 ### Pruning bad x values

-Most entries stored in the plot cannot be removed without without reducing the per-byte effectiveness of the plot.
+Most entries stored in the plot cannot be removed without reducing the per-byte effectiveness of the plot.
 However, removing entries which lead to few or only one final solution might lead to an increase in the per-byte effectiveness.
 This will be a small number of entries, since the chances of finding multiple such entries that contribute to the same final output gets exponentially lower from $Table_7$ to $Table_1$.

 ### Replotting Attack